xMagerx/Project/README.md

 - Community map listing: http://github.com/triplea-maps

 ### Admin Setup
-- [Admin Maintenance Wiki Docs](http://github.com/triplea-maps/Project/wiki/Adding-a-New-Official-Map-Repository)
-- [Travis Builds - http://travis-ci.org/triplea-maps](http://travis-ci.org/triplea-maps)

-#### Setup
 First clone this project.
 Then run the bin/clone_all.sh script to clone all of the map repos.
 Note, new map repos will take time to show up in the github CLI API, perhaps up to a day or more.

+Links:
+- [Admin Maintenance Wiki Docs](http://github.com/triplea-maps/Project/wiki/Adding-a-New-Official-Map-Repository)
+- [Travis Builds - http://travis-ci.org/triplea-maps](http://travis-ci.org/triplea-maps)

 ### Reporting map bugs, suggesting map changes